-Clean hair brushes and combs will keep your hair clean longer.
+Clean hair brushes and combs are not only more appealing to look at - they will also keep your hair clean longer.

-The good news: weekly cleanings are both quick and easy.
-All you need is shampoo, running water, and a toothpick (for really settled-in hairbrush hair).
+All you need to get these grooming essentials clean is shampoo, running water, and a toothpick (for really settled-in hairbrush hair).

-Here's how the weekly cleaning routine shakes out.
+Here's how the weekly brush cleaning routine shakes out.

-Continue gently removing debris until all the hair and visible buildup on the base and on the bristles disappear.
+Continue gently removing debris until all the hair and visible buildup on the base and the bristles disappear.
 Rinse with clean water.
-Lay on a towel to dry.
+Lay on a towel and allow to air-dry.

-If, after cleaning brushes, they still doesn't seem clean, submerge each one in a coffee mug filled with equal parts warm water and vinegar.
-This can help remove stubborn, oily deposits.
+If the bristles still don't feel clean, submerge the brush in a coffee mug filled with equal parts of warm water and vinegar.
+This will help break up and remove stubborn, oily deposits.
 Let soak for 15 minutes.
-Rinse, and then dry flat on a clean towel.
+Rinse, and then dry the brush flat on a clean towel.

-If your brush has a wood base, rubber padding, or has natural boar bristles, clean it under running warm water with shampoo - without submerging it in the water.
-Water can go through the vent holes on cushioned brushes, and will erode the cushioning.
+If your brush has a wood base, rubber padding, or has natural boar bristles, clean it under warm running water with shampoo - without submerging it in water.
+Water can go through the vent holes on cushioned brushes and will erode the cushioning.

 On wood brushes, sustained exposure to water can cause the wood to weaken and break.
-And natural boar bristles can twist or curl if submerged in water.
+And natural boar bristles can twist or curl.